vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 was 11:30 AM to 1 PM, after which I headed back home.
 On the way back, I stopped by the Walgreens and Target at Shattuck & Allston to check on the availability of some stuff.

+## Friday April 29

+In the morning, I went to my old place to coordinate a bunch of junk removal with a junk removal service.
+I was in the place from about 9:30 AM to about 1 PM; the junk removal folks were in at around 10 AM.

+I made another trip in the evening to do some more cleaning.

+I took BART both ways both times.